GOLD LAKE LODGE

 Photos courtesy of Merriam Library Special Collections Eastman Photo Collection and photo collection of Elwell Lakes Lodge

-Elwell Lakes Lodge and Gold Lake Lodge are operated under Special Use Permits issued by the Plumas National Forest
+Elwell Lakes Lodge is operated under a Special Use Permit issued by the Plumas National Forest